Ayurveda & Yoga Retreat

 The ancient Vedic sciences of Ayurveda & Yoga provide a holistic approach for the body, mind and spirit, through practice, philosophy and diet/lifestyle.

-Join myself and Natasha Demiankova (Inhala Yoga Studio, Amba Falafel) for this weekend retreat at Bullara Station situated half way between Coral Bay and Exmouth,Western Australia, where we will demystify both with a strong focus on the practical aspects of Ayurveda including cooking delicious meals for you and those you love.
+Join myself and Natasha Demiankova (Inhala Yoga Studio, Amba Falafel) for this weekend retreat at Bullara Station situated half way between Coral Bay and Exmouth,Western Australia, where we will demystify both with a strong focus on the practical, lifestyle aspects of Ayurveda and Yoga.

 Enjoy twice daily yoga classes based on Ayurvedic principles, find out your own Dosha or Ayurvedic constitution, and participate in learning how to create delicious meals using Ayurvedic diet principles.
-By the end of the weekend, you will have a good understanding on how you can incorporate these ancient sciences into your day to day life and enjoy optimal health for the body, mind and spirit.
+You will also receive a personal mini Ayurvedic lifestyle consultation to allow you to apply the learned principles into your day to day life in a meaningful way and enjoy optimal health for your body, mind and spirit.

 The Retreat Experience

-We will be staying in the Shearers Lodge, Bullara Station comprising of comfortable twin share accommodation, our own private garden area plus a beautiful lodge with dining and lounge area.
+We will be staying in Hale Hut, Bullara Station comprising of comfortable single and twin share accommodation.
+This private dwelling is located overlooking bush and comprises of 3 bedrooms, lounge, kitchen, dining area, bathroom and a large verandah area to lounge on.
 Surrounding us is station life, red dirt and stunning desert landscapes.

 Your retreat package includes: